DevExpress/testcafe-studio-docs/documentation/getting-started/README.md

 ## View the Recorded Test

-TestCafe Studio displays the recorded test in the [Test](../user-interface/test-editor.md) editor.
+TestCafe Studio displays the recorded test in the [Test Editor](../user-interface/test-editor.md).

 ![The recorded test](../../images/getting-started/recorded-test.png)